quick-waipa/mkEqSFC/README_ENG.md

 - Windows: install_win.bat
 - Linux: install_linux.sh

-The execution commands are as follows.
+***
+## Running the program:
+The command to run the program is.

 `python mkEqSFC.py`

+You can also create an executable file with
+- Windows: build.bat
+- Linux: `sh build.sh`

 Note: Please place `config.yaml` in the same folder as the executable file.
 Note: If you plan to execute the program on Linux, it might be advisable to replace the Japanese fonts in the `create_gui()` function of `mkEqSFC.py.`